-AGPR 100 Introduction to Agriculture and Natural Resource Careers 3 Credi resources, riparian areas, hazardous waste, and pollution of air, food, water, and agriculture.
+AGPR 100 Introduction to Agriculture and Natural Resource Careers modification upon the natural world.
+Topics include climate, soil, water resources, riparian areas, hazardous waste, and pollution of air, food, water, and agriculture.
 Students will learn about assessment procedures and riparian habitat improvements used by local government agencies.
 Lab work required.
 Prerequisite: Appropriate placement score or grade of C or higher in ENGL 097; or permission of the Science Division Chair or designee.
 Recommended: READ 088 or higher.
 Student may not earn credit for both AGPR 101 and ENVS& 101.